storj/docs/app/dcs/buckets/object-lifecycles/page.md

 ## Setting Object TTL in the Access Grant / S3 Credentials

 If the S3 client cannot send custom HTTP headers, it is possible to restrict an access grant with the `MaxObjectTTL` permission.
-Uploaded objects get a TTL that reflects the configured MaxObjectTTL period.
+Uploaded objects get a TTL that reflects the configured `MaxObjectTTL` period.

 {% callout type="info" %} The following instructions cannot be executed entirely in the Satellite Console and require to be completed with the Uplink CLI (v1.88 or later). {% /callout %}

-1. Log in to the Satellite Console and follow the steps to [](docId:_xWsamBjOsZYyu9xtQCm5#create-access-grant).
+1. Log in to the Satellite Console and follow the steps to [Create Access Grant](docId:_xWsamBjOsZYyu9xtQCm5#create-access-grant).

 2. Switch to your command terminal and execute the [](docId:jWrIx32jqwp0r45vQcodH) command.